jankmg/frequent_color_flask/README.md

 Here's the main cycle:

 - Request is received
 - Input validation.
 - Retrive colors from each pixel.
 - Convert colors into hsl.
 - Organazie colors into categories based on hue.
 - Find the category with most colors and the most common color within that category.
 - Return the most frequent color as response.

-Now I will try to explain in detail how the code actually works I will explain what each part of the code does in order to have the final result.
+I will try to explain in detail how the code actually works.
+I will explain what each part of the code does in order to have the final result.
 The project is written using modular programming in order to implement separation of cencerns standards.
 Meaning that each function only does one specific task.
 It currently has an awful error handling, but keep in mind that the app is still in development, so I will change that in the near future.

 ### Input validation
 When the user visits https://api.jankmg.com/get_dominant_color, the `get_dominant_color` function is executed.
 It catches different errors, such as an image not existing, etc. (You can check the full code here: <a href="./controllers/color/get_dominant_color.py">get_dominant_color.py</a>).
 If everything is okay and an image exists.
 It executes the `find_most_dominant_color()` function and passes the image url as an argument.
-I will break down the code, but for now; here's the entire function:
+I will break down the code, but for now, here's the entire function:

 ```python